 - Reduce spending on other “unnecessary” items

-- Purchase cars / homes as buying conditions improve
+- Purchase cars / new furniture as buying conditions improve

-- Pay for professional help to reduce debt / save money
+- Pay for professional help to improve overall health

 - Switch service providers based on prices